 Tethys Oil's score of 41 is higher than 72% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Tethys Oil, headquartered in Sweden (SE), reported total carbon emissions of approximately 503,229,000 kg CO2e.
 This figure includes Scope 1 emissions of about 2,888,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 79,000 kg CO2e.
-The majority of their emissions, about 1,281,240,000 kg CO2e, fall under Scope 3, which encompasses emissions from the use of sold products and other upstream and downstream activities.
-In comparison, the 2023 emissions were slightly lower at approximately 508,967,000 kg CO2e, with Scope 1 emissions at about 440,000 kg CO2e and Scope 2 emissions at around 70,000 kg CO2e.
-The Scope 3 emissions for that year were approximately 1,290,569,000 kg CO2e.
-Tethys Oil has set significant climate commitments, aiming for "no routine flaring" by 2030, which applies to both Scope 1 and Scope 2 emissions.
-This initiative is part of their near-term net-zero strategy, with a target year of 2024 for the implementation of these commitments.
-The emissions data is cascaded from Tethys Oil AB (publ), reflecting their corporate family relationship.
-The company has disclosed emissions across all three scopes, demonstrating transparency in their climate impact reporting.
+The company’s Scope 3 emissions were significantly higher, totalling around 1,281,240,000 kg CO2e, with major contributions from the use of sold products (about 190,664,000 kg CO2e) and fuel and energy-related activities (approximately 8,006,000 kg CO2e).
+In 2023, Tethys Oil's total emissions were slightly lower at about 508,967,000 kg CO2e, with Scope 1 emissions at approximately 440,000 kg CO2e and Scope 2 emissions at around 70,000 kg CO2e.
+The Scope 3 emissions for that year were about 1,290,569,000 kg CO2e.
+Tethys Oil has set ambitious climate commitments, aiming for no routine flaring by 2030 across both Scope 1 and Scope 2 emissions.
+This initiative is part of their near-term net-zero strategy, which commenced in 2023 and is expected to be fully realised by 2030.
+The emissions data is cascaded from Tethys Oil AB (publ), reflecting the company's performance as a current subsidiary.
+The data highlights the significant challenges and commitments Tethys Oil faces in reducing its carbon footprint while maintaining operational efficiency in the oil and gas sector.

 Access structured emissions data, company-specific emission factors, and source documents